-Under the leadership of Kathleen Burns, MD, PhD, the Department of Oncologic Pathology aids investigators throughout the organization in all disease areas as a hub for pathology
+Under the leadership of Kathleen Burns, MD, PhD, the Department of Pathology aids investigators throughout the organization in all disease areas as a hub for pathology

 resources.
 The Department also focuses on supporting precision medicine and immunotherapy — two of the Institute's leading research and patient care initiatives — and on developing preclinical models for cancer studies.

 About the Department

-Pathology and pathology research play a central role in the joint cancer research and cancer care efforts at Dana-Farber and the Brigham and Women's Hospital.
+Pathology and pathology research play a central role in the joint cancer research and cancer care efforts at Dana-Farber and Brigham and Women's Hospital.
 The Department consists of highly talented and collaborative academic pathologists who are

-The Department's centers and cores offer a number of services related to pathology, including immunohistiochemistry, advanced imaging technologies, and cancer modeling services.
+The Department's centers and cores offer a number of services related to pathology, including immunohistochemistry, advanced imaging technologies, and cancer modeling services.
 See the Molecular Pathology Core Laboratory and the Center for Patient Derived Models for more information.